reddevil115/BaseSticksProject/README.md

    https://play.google.com/store/apps/details?id=com.teamfiftyseven.basesticks

+II.
 About this repository:

 This repository for BaseSticksProject by The Team Fifty Seven.

+III.
 About The Team Fifty Seven:

 Team for Changwon National University where in Republic of Korea's graduate project.